Doing Business in Mauritius

 - To know Mauritius' Free Trade Agreements (FTAs)

-- To analyze the strategic relationship between Mauritius and India
+- To analyse the strategic relationship between Mauritius and India

 - To develop a business plan for the Mauritian Market